hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/certificate.md

 - when are the results of the Final Exam available
 - I wanted to know when the final completions certification will be issued,
 - I am unable to download the certificate.
 When this will be available for download?
-- Hola, it's not possible to download the certificate!?
+- it's not possible to download the certificate!?
-- Hi I have achieved 51% overall, and have not received my certificate.
+- I have achieved 51% overall, and have not received my certificate.
-- Hi , I got 75% score in Assignments but i didn't receive Record of Achievement Certificate.
+- I got 75% score in Assignments but i didn't receive Record of Achievement Certificate.
 - Where can i find my record of achievement?
 The certificate links given below are disabled.
 - I just finished the Course, my score is over 50 %, but im not apple to get the certificate.
 How can I´get the certificate ?
 - When i get certificate from this course?
 I get 100% from self-tests and 59% overall points from Assignments (65% from final exam)